100R

 a black banana slug close up

 Slugs really are amazing creatures.
 The more we see them, the more we've come to love them.
-Now, when we walk the trails in wet weather we keep our eyes on the ground, mindful not to crush one.
+Now, when we walk the trails in wet weather we keep our eyes on the ground, mindful not to squish one.

 We also saw many lovely snails.